Pricing Accounting Services & Overcoming Price Objections

 It is important to understand that your value and pricing are not separate; they’re actually the same thing.
 And, it is also important that you’re able to express and explain exactly what your ‘value’ is in no uncertain terms.
+This way, accounting pros can work their way around price objections.

 Value is a synonym for results.